uribo/lab.note/README.md

 ## Template

-* Laboratory note
+1. Laboratory note
     * for Japanese
-* Beamer for Japanese
+2. Beamer for Japanese
-* LT presentation for Japanese
+3. LT presentation for Japanese
+4. Image gallery (**New theme for 0.3.0**)

 ## Motivation